Kismet (robot)

-Kismet is a robot head made in the 1990s at Massachusetts Institute of Technology by Dr. Cynthia Breazeal as an experiment in affective computing; a machine that can recognize and simulate emotions.
+Kismet is a robot head which was made in the 1990s at Massachusetts Institute of Technology (MIT) by Dr. Cynthia Breazeal as an experiment in affective computing; a machine that can recognize and simulate emotions.
 The name Kismet comes from a Turkish word meaning "fate" or sometimes "luck".

 Hardware design and construction

 In order for Kismet to properly interact with human beings, it contains input devices that give it auditory, visual, and proprioception abilities.
 Kismet simulates emotion through various facial expressions, vocalizations, and movement.
 Facial expressions are created through movements of the ears, eyebrows, eyelids, lips, jaw, and head.
 The cost of physical materials was an estimated US$25,000.

 In addition to the equipment mentioned above, there are four Motorola 68332s, nine 400 MHz PCs, and another 500 MHz PC.

 Software system

 Kismet's social intelligence software system, or synthetic nervous system (SNS), was designed with human models of intelligent behavior in mind.
 It contains six subsystems as follows.